Home Business, Telecommute, Freelance, Contract... What's the Difference?

 - Do work you enjoy.
 You can turn your passion or hobby into a home business.

 - Get paid what you’re worth.
 Especially for women, who typically earn less than men for the same job, a home business allows you to set your price.

 - Flexible schedule.
-This allows you to work around your family's needs or give more time to personal pursuits.
+A home business can allow you to work around your family's needs or to give more time to personal pursuits.

 - Manage the work in the way you see fit.
 If you've ever had a job that you felt could be done better, you'll love a home business because you can decide the best way to get things done.

 - Additional tax perks.
 Home businesses come with a variety of potential tax deductions that can save you money.